33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 It’s actually the ideal time to be a one-man or one-woman show, experts say.

 By the time you reach your 30s, many of your friends will have paired off.
 Some will even have children.
 And while family life certainly has its merits, not everyone is ready for it at the same time—if ever.
-Whether you’re happy to stay single or are looking forward to eventually meeting your match, here’s what’s truly amazing about being independent during this time in your life.
+Whether you’re happy to stay single at 30 or are looking forward to eventually meeting your match, here’s what’s truly amazing about being independent during this time in your life.
 This is how being single and 30 can be the best thing ever.

 You Have More Time to Focus on Your Career